yougotthisconf/yougotthis.io/content/library/home/the-art-of-communication.md

 date: 2020-06-06
 people: ['katie-walker']
 descriptions:
-  - short: Good communication is critical and difficult but though practice and guidance we can become more friendly and approachable.
+  - short: Principles to follow for strengthening work communication skills and build relationships.
   - full: The stereotype of software developers working alone in a basement is far from the reality of open-plan offices and collaborating frequently with colleagues on projects.
 Therefore, good communication skills are a necessity, and you're not alone if you struggle with some aspect of this.
 For many people, everyday occurrences such as small talk and making friends can be a daunting and anxious experience.
 Fortunately, just like learning to code, communication skills can be improved with time and some guidance.
 In this talk, I will be discussing principles to follow for strengthening work communication skills and to help with building meaningful relationships while becoming a more approachable, friendly person.
 vimeo: 670242613
 ---